Chapter 4. User Authentication

 Users are authenticated and authorized by checking the credentials against user data stored in a central X.500 directory server.

-For more information, see Using LDAP for Authentication in Using AMQ Broker.
+For more information, see Deploying LDAP Authentication in Using AMQ Broker.